 When carbon monoxide escapes your home, it reacts with oxygen in the atmosphere to become carbon dioxide.
 Carbon dioxide is a totally normal part of the air around us, and one which plants use for their own nutrition (a reaction which, appropriately, outputs pure oxygen).
 So long as your furnace is in good condition, you have nothing to worry about and it’s entirely designed to contain the exhaust from the fuel burning process.

 However, it’s still important to prepare for a carbon monoxide emergency, especially because you may not even know you’re in trouble until it’s too late.
 The first proactive step you can take for prevention is to purchase a carbon monoxide detector and place it close to your furnace.
-Carbon monoxide detectors are machines which are designed to sense levels of this dangerous gas in the air, and then warn you when they detect elevated levels.
-Generally you can purchase one of these detectors for just a few dollars, and they can often last for months on a single 9v battery, which means you can place them nearly anywhere, even areas which don’t have power normally.
+Carbon monoxide detectors are machines that are designed to sense levels of this dangerous gas in the air, and then warn you when they detect elevated levels.
+Generally, you can purchase one of these detectors for just a few dollars, and they can often last for months on a single 9v battery, which means you can place them nearly anywhere, even in areas that don’t have power normally.

 Second, you should have your furnace inspected once a year.
 A furnace inspection includes a comprehensive exam of your combustion chamber, heat exchanger, and exhaust vent in order to make sure that these important components are all sealed.
 If these components have cracked or shifted as a result of settling, wear, or other factors, your technician can repair the flaws or at least notify you of the issue so you can plan on getting the issue resolved.